Annalaura di Luggo: Career

+di Luggo's works have been presented at the Robert F. Kennedy Foundation, the Juvenile Penitentiary of Nisida, the United Nations Headquarters in 2018, and Pantheon, Rome in 2024.
+Her work has been the subject of essays by critics including Demetrio Paparoni, Giulia Gueci, and Antonello Tolve.
+On the 58th Venice Biennale, di Luggo exhibited Genesis and Narratur.

-Monographs and exhibition catalogues on her work have been published by Artium Publishing (Miami), Silvana Editoriale, JUS Museum Edizioni, Sala Editori, and Artem.
+Monographs and exhibition catalogues on di Luggo's works have been published by Artium Publishing, Silvana Editoriale, JUS Museum Edizioni, Sala Editori, and Artem.

-Her works are regularly showcased in major national and international art fairs and are included in public and private collections worldwide.

 Intro-Spectio

 Intro-Spectio is a cycle of artworks by Annalaura di Luggo dedicated to exploring the relationship between vision and interiority through both static and dynamic formats.
-The works employ photographic images, plexiglass, aluminum (dibond), and video projections to create multilayered compositions that unfold across shifting visual planes.
-Centered on the recurring motif of the iris—often placed in correspondence with the heart area—the series reflects on the gaze as a means of awareness, empathy, and connection.
+The works use photographs, plexiglass, aluminum, and video to create multilayered compositions that unfold across shifting visual planes.
+Intro-Spectio is centered on the recurring motif of the iris, often placed in correspondence with the heart area.

-The series has been presented in several major institutional venues, including the Museo Nazionale Romano – Terme di Diocleziano in Rome, the Complesso Monumentale dello Steri – Palazzo Chiaramonte in Palermo, and the PAN – Palazzo delle Arti Napoli, among others.
+Intro-Spectio has been presented in venues such as the Museo Nazionale Romano – Terme di Diocleziano in Rome, the Complesso Monumentale dello Steri – Palazzo Chiaramonte in Palermo, and the PAN – Palazzo delle Arti Napoli.

 Oculus-Spei

-Oculus-Spei is an interactive multimedia installation by Italian artist Annalaura di Luggo, first presented inside the Pantheon in Rome from December 2024 to March 2025.
-The work is inspired by the symbolism of the Holy Doors traditionally opened during the Jubilee year.
+In 2022, de Luggo created Oculus-Spei, curated by Ivan D'Alberto.
+Oculus-Spei is an interactive multimedia installation commissioned by the Pantheon for the 2025 Jubilee, inspired by the symbolism of holy doors traditionally opened during the Jubilee year.
+Oculus-Spei first presented inside Pantheon, Rome from December 2024 to March 2025 and was experienced by more than two million visitors, including the Italian Ministries of Culture, Foreign Affairs, and Justice.

-Commissioned by the Pantheon for the 2025 Jubilee, the installation takes the form of five virtual doors.
+Oculus-Spei takes the form of five virtual doors.
 The first four engage people with disabilities from different parts of the world, who become protagonists of a luminous and participatory dialogue.
-The fifth door employs gesture-recognition cameras to project the visitor’s own image behind virtual bars.
-A beam of light breaks the barrier, symbolically transforming the experience into one of liberation, forgiveness, and spiritual awakening.
+The fifth door employs gesture-recognition cameras to project the visitor's own image behind virtual bars, broken by a beam of light.

-Presented under the patronage of the 2025 Jubilee and the Italian Ministries of Culture, Foreign Affairs, and Justice, Oculus-Spei was experienced by more than two million visitors during its exhibition at the Pantheon.

-Annalaura di Luggo also directed the short film Oculus-Spei, which blends the installation’s visual elements with personal testimonies on hope and shared spirituality.

-The film qualified "for consideration" for the 2026 Academy Awards in the Best Documentary Short category.
+di Luggo also directed a short film with the same name, which qualified "for consideration" for the 2026 Academy Awards in the "Best Documentary Short" category.